osc-delft/ideas-and-plans/processes/new-members-onboard.md

 Welcome to the Open Science Community Delft :tada: I'm OSC Delft's coordinator Emmy - you can reach out to me if you have any questions/ideas at any point.

 (If member has opted to be listed on the website)
-Your profile has now been added to our public members' page, please let me know if you've spotted any errors/issues.
+Your profile has now been added to [our public members' page](https://osc-delft.github.io/members), please let me know if you’ve spotted an error in your profile, or if you’d like to amend anything.

 From now on, you'll receive an open science update once every two months - the next one will be sent in [Month, year].
 From this newsletter, you can learn about the latest open science developments and opportunities at TU Delft and beyond!
+(You can find the previous newsletters [here](https://github.com/osc-delft/newsletters/blob/main/2021-01.md))

 We hope you will take advantage of the many opportunities offered to OSC Delft members:
 - [Read more about our community initiatives](https://osc-delft.github.io/initiatives) and see if you would like to join them and their activities!